 A blue tie combined with the meaning of a tie in general is very conservative and traditional in its meaning, particularly with darker shades of blue.
 It’s a safe and reserved color, it’s also a reliable and trusting color, which may also be an indicator of their personality.
 Light blues suggest the wearer is a little more easy-going, and flexible/creative in their temperament and thinking.

 Black ties could be worn for the same reasons as a red tie, as a symbol of power and strength.
-However black is less obvious about it, yet it is more stylish and versatile as a color.
-A black tie with a white shirt is a little on the boring side, however when mixed with other colors it becomes more sophisticated and aesthetically pleasing.
-This could be just for appearances, however it could also suggest a creative mind, one that looks more for possibilities and openness rather than conforming.
+However, black is less obvious about it, yet it is more stylish and versatile as a color.
+A black tie with a white shirt is a little on the boring side, but when mixed with other colors it becomes more sophisticated and aesthetically pleasing.
+This could be just for appearances, but it could also suggest a creative mind, one that looks more for possibilities and openness rather than conforming.

 Gold is the ultimate color of status and prestige.
 Wearing a gold tie may suggest they care a great deal about social status and how others see them.
 They’re very likely to be motivated to move up the status ladder, which also suggests a competitively minded person.
 The wearer is also likely to be more on the extroverted side, as extroverts tend to be more in-tune with the outside world and social status.

-Bright colors like yellow, orange and bright greens and blues would come across more approachable, fun and playful.
-They probably don’t take themselves too seriously, likely social-able personalities that are not afraid to step outside of the conformity comfort zone.
+Bright colors like yellow, orange and bright greens and blues would be more approachable, fun and playful.
+They probably don’t take themselves too seriously, likely sociable personalities that are not afraid to step outside of the conformity comfort zone.